georgeee/cardano-sl-article/article.md

 3. Should be easy to integrate with HD wallets, i.e. to easily delegate from all keys of HD wallet tree/subtree to somebody.

-The big concern is the fact that real stakeholders won't be online simultaneously in the beginning of the mainnet.

-Firthermore, new address' types can be introduced via softfork in the future, and we don't know in advance about semantics of these types.
+The important concern is the fact that new address' types can be introduced via softfork in the future, and we don't know in advance about semantics of these types.

 ## Original Scheme